-Ad slots

-An Ad Slot is an individual ad that plays within an ad pod.
-There can be multiple ad slots in each ad pod.

-Ad podding / ad pod bidding

-Ad pod bidding is a way of auctioning inventory that allows publishers to expose an entire ad pod in a bid request.
-As a result, marketers get more transparency, and also reduce QPS.
-They can bid on one or multiple ad slots within each pod.
-For publishers, this helps maximize revenue and fill rate.
-Publishers can accept different ad slot sizes to maximise the full ad pod.

-Technology
+Identification and Replacement Technology

 Dynamic ad insertion (DAI)

 Campaign optimisation technology that allows advertisers to dynamically change ads within VOD content, i.e. swap the ad creative shown, making it possible to target specific viewers rather than serving the same ad to each viewer.
-Can sometimes be referred to as SSAI, or server-side ad insertion.
+See also SSAI (Server-Side Ad Insertion), as these terms are often used interchangeably.

 Automatic content recognition (ACR)

-The use of technology (watermarking of fingerprinting) to identify a piece of content (audio or video for instance).
-Watermarking adds an imperceptible and unalterable piece of code to uniquely identify a piece of content.
-Fingerprinting uses a reference database to match and identify a piece of audio or video content.
+The use of technology (fingerprinting or watermarking) to identify a piece of content (audio or video for instance).
+Fingerprinting is the technology of choice for content identification and uses a reference database to match and identify a piece of audio or video content.
+Watermarking adds an imperceptible and unalterable piece of code to uniquely identify a piece of content and is primarily used for content tracking or audience measurement.
 ACR allows the integration of contextual ads.

 Server side ad insertion (SSAI)

-Stitching the ads within the content prior to delivery in one single stream.
-This eliminates buffering, and as with DAI, allows for dynamic changes.
+A technology that enables stitching the ads within the content, prior to delivery, in one single stream.
+This means that all the ads in a video stream are 'put together' into the content itself, before it is sent and rendered on a viewer's device.
+This eliminates buffering and allows for dynamic changes.
+This can be done for linear as well as on-demand environments.